Silkie Chicken Not Walking (2 Reasons Why + What To Do)

 This condition causes tumors to develop in your bird’s body, these tumors can push on your bird’s nerves and this is what causes your bird to develop paralysis and stop walking.

-Other signs of mareks in your bird, including the paralysis of your bid include greying eyes, weight loss, a collapsed crop, paralysis of the wings and neck, irregular pupil shape, blindness in your bird’s eyes,
+Other signs of mareks in your bird, other than the paralysis, include greying eyes, weight loss, a collapsed crop, paralysis of the wings and neck, irregular pupil shape, and blindness in your bird’s eyes,

 In addition, a bird who is suffering from this condition will develop a compromised immune system and will be more susceptible to becoming infected with another illness.